w796933/firewall-api/ipset/README.md

 **Init**

-Whitelist init
-removes expired address records, but doesn't remove addresses from ipsets.
+Init deletes all whitelist records from the app database on project start, but doesn't remove addresses from underlying ipsets.

+**Clean**

-For all remaining address records, init tests the underlying ipset and removes the record if it exists.
+Clean queries all expired records, removes their addresses from underlying ipsets and deletes the expired records.
-This avoids later removal
-of the statically configured address from the ipset by whitelist cleanup.

-The firewall API should not service requests until init is complete.

-**Cleanup**

-Run whitelist cleanup after project start to remove expired records and ipset entries.
+Both the project and ipset service should be restarted after changing static ipset config so existing records are cleared and periodic ipset cleaning doesn't remove statically whitelisted addresses.

 ### Global blacklist POST endpoint

+Not implemented.

 **Keys and values**